 What to Expect from Your Character Greeting

-Some character greetings take place at official greeting locations.
-You can find a list of those on the previous page.
-Other characters walk into the park and hang out where the people are.
-Each of them is accompanied by a Cast Member who is called a character host.
+Each character of is accompanied by a Cast Member who is called a character host.
 The character host has two jobs: They take care of the characters and make sure they don't stay out too long.
-They also manage the lines that form to meet the characters.
+They also manage the lines that form to meet them.

-Faster than you can say "supercalifragilisticexpialidocious," you can get a character's autograph.
-For the human-based ones like Mary Poppins, it's easy.
+For the human-based ones like Mary Poppins, it's easy to get an autograph.
 Ms. Poppins is what Disney calls a "face character."
-Face characters will talk to you — and they may seem less intimidating to small children.
+Face characters talk — and they may seem less intimidating to small children.

-The characters that wear full costumes (including a head) are called "fuzzies," even if they don't actually have fuzz on them.
-I love Minnie's colorful aviator's outfit in the photo above, taken as she was giving... autographs at Disney California Adventure.
+Characters that wear full costumes (including a head) are called "fuzzies," even if they don't actually have fuzz on them.
 Notice how Minnie has the book held up near her face?
 She's not in need of spectacles, but the only place the human inside the costume can see out is through the mouth, so that's where she has to hold the book to see it.
 She is also wearing bulky gloves which make it hard for her to hold a regular ink pen.

 No matter whether your favorite character is fuzzy or not, these are things you need to know: